face-alignment-group-of-ahucs/SHN-based-2D-face-alignment/README.md

 # SHN-based-2D-Face-Alignment-Algorithms

-SHN-based (Stacked Hourglass Network) methods for 2D face alignment
+Stacked Hourglass Network for 2D face alignment

+This ia an pytorch implemention for face alignment with stacked hourglass network (SHN).

 Pytorch >= 0.4